Estate Planning in Reading & Henley

 - Protect your estate if you were to die and your partner re-marry

 - Protect assets passed to children / grandchildren from the risk of them becoming bankrupt or divorced

 Nil Rate Band

-On a person’s death, inheritance tax of 40% is liable on the value of their estate over the inheritance tax threshold, known as the nil rate band, which currently stands at £325,000.
-A further band has been added as a ‘top up’ in respect of one residential property, which from 6 April 2020, has increased to £175,000.
+On a person’s death, inheritance tax of 40% is charged on the value of their estate over the inheritance tax threshold, known as the nil rate band (NRB), which currently stands at £325,000.
+A further residential nil rate band (RNRB) of £175,000 has been added as a ‘top up’ in respect of one residential property.
+Both this and the nil rate band will be frozen, (so the RNRB won’t be index-linked and we’ll have to see what happens in 2026 if inheritance tax still exists in its current form).
 However, as is often the case, there are restrictions which include:

-- The residence must pass by on death to a direct descendant (ie children or grandchildren).
+- The residence must pass on death to a direct descendant (ie children or grandchildren).

 - The relief is only available for a dwelling house which has been the person’s residence whilst it was part of the person’s estate.

 - There is tapered withdrawal of the residence nil rate band for estates with a net value of more than £2 million (after deducting any liabilities but before reliefs and exemptions).
 The residence nil rate band is to be reduced by £1 for every £2 that the amount exceeds the £2 million threshold.